 Today’s schools aren’t good enough for the modern era notwithstanding the dedication of teachers and principals.
 They work hard but with a model developed 120 years ago.
 Almost everyone trying to improve schools struggles to get a little more mileage from the conventional system.
 They succeed to an extent but the present model is reaching an upper limit.
 It’s like trying to make a typewriter into a word processor.
-Schools aren’t good enough in many areas: too many students are bored and disengaged; citizenship skills like critical thinking are poorly developed in many students; 20th century work, community and personal skills are not valued or measured.
+Schools aren’t good enough in many areas: too many students are bored and disengaged; citizenship skills like critical thinking are poorly developed; 20th century skills, community participation and personal health and talents are not valued or measured.
+Modern principles of learning are not applied.
 Too much talent goes wasted.
-Schools were not designed for the internet age.
+Today’s schools are a poor fit for the internet age.

 It doesn’t have to be that way.
 We will share ideas on this site to: